mratsim/weave/picasso/channels/channels_shm_spsc_bounded.md

   - the cost of modulo
   - the extra unused element overhead, which creates off-by-one error opportunity and is bloat on small queues.
+    For Picasso each worker has a channel of size 1 per other existing worker

 ### Example naive implementation